spigel1/Plugin-SuperFart/README.md

 - superfart -----------> activates the super fart
 - setblastpower -----------> Sets the blast level
 - setcooldown -----------> Sets a cooldown time for super fart

+The default sets the blast power to 10 and the cooldown to 15 seconds
+  נט